LIVING BY THE FAITH OF THE SON OF GOD

-Peter is simply saying that God gives the same measure of precious faith to all Christians as a gift.
-The faith in you is the same faith that made Peter walked on the water before doubting.
-It is the same faith that made the shadow of Peter to heal the sick.
-It is the same faith that made Peter to raise the dead.
+Peter simply says that God gives the same measure of precious faith to all Christians as a gift.
+The faith in you is the same faith that made Peter walk on water before doubting.
+It is the same faith that made the shadow of Peter heal the sick.
+It is the same faith that caused Peter to raise the dead.

-Your faith is not inferior or smaller in comparison to that of Peter or any of the early apostles of Christ.
+Your faith is not inferior or smaller compared to that of Peter or any of the early apostles of Christ.
 Salvation is purely a gift of God!

 Paul testifies, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Eph.
 2:8-9 NKJV).

 Before salvation, you were so bankrupt spiritually that you did not even have the faith to receive the gift of everlasting life that the grace of God offered to you in and through Christ.
-You were completely bound by your physical senses (what you can see, hear, touch, taste or smell).
+You were wholly bound by and to your physical senses (what you can see, hear, touch, taste, or smell).